 Before Nerdio Manager can start protecting the resources, you must setup a few settings first.

-Navigate to Settings - Integrations and look for the tile "Recovery Vaults, Policies and Assignments".
-If you have not completed any setup yet, the tile will be empty and look like this:
+Navigate to Settings - Integrations and look for the tile "Backup recovery vaults, policies and assignments".
+You will be able to see vaults added and mapped to different regions like this:

 Option A: Link to existing vault